Satyazit-kumar/Data-Analysis-using-SQL/README.md

 Dataset: Walmart Sales Dataset

 🎯 Business Problem
-Walmart aims to optimize its sales strategies by answering key questions such as:
+1.Walmart aims to optimize its sales strategies by answering key questions such as:

-Which branch is growing the fastest?
+2. Which branch is growing the fastest?

-What are the most profitable product lines?
+3.What are the most profitable product lines?

-How are customers segmented based on spending?
+4.How are customers segmented based on spending?

-Are there anomalies in sales transactions?
+5.Are there anomalies in sales transactions?

-Which payment methods are most preferred in each city?
+6.Which payment methods are most preferred in each city?

 📊 Key Tasks & Solutions
 Task 1: Identifying the Top Branch by Sales Growth Rate